grislyeye/grislyeye.com/content/blog/forbidden-lands/forbidden-lands.md

 All of this has been a fairly abstract discussion about the mechanics of the game, but its physical representation is as much, or even more, important.
 The player's and game master's guides are both beautiful works, but they have one fatal flaw: poor organisation,

 Why, for example, does Symbolism come before Stone Song in the Magical Disciplines section?
-Whatever, that doesn't matter, what matters it that I've now internalised this arbitrary ordering just so I can navigate the book.
+Whatever, it doesn't matter.
+What matters is that I've internalised this arbitrary ordering just so I can navigate the book.
 I'm sure there's a good reason, but that doesn't matter because it's non-intuitive and get's in the way of reading the damn book.

 ## Summary